OyvindMathisen/developer.swedbankpay.com/_includes/field-description-state.md

 {%- capture text -%}
-Indicates the state of the transaction, usually `initialized`, `completed` or `failed`.
+Indicates the state of the transaction.
+Valid states are `initialized`, `completed` or `failed`.
 If a partial {{ transaction }} has been done and further transactions are possible, the state will be `awaitingActivity`.
 {%- endcapture -%}